thuchoang90/thuchoang90.github.io/_posts/2020-07-24-vc707-program-debug.md

 ### II. b) Run

-You need to prepare your riscv-openocd folder, guide is in [Initial Setup: II.g)](/tutorial/2020/07/23/Fresh-Ubuntu-setup#h-ii-g-openocd).
+You need to prepare your riscv-openocd folder, guide is in [Fresh-Ubuntu-setup](/tutorial/2020/07/23/Fresh-Ubuntu-setup#h-ii-g-openocd).
 Then:
 ```shell
 $ cd <your riscv-openocd/ folder>
 $ openocd -f riscv-openocd.cfg